bevry/cson/README.md

 <!-- /BADGES -->

-CoffeeScript-Object-Notation Parser.
+CoffeeScript-Object-Notation.
 Same as JSON but for CoffeeScript objects.

 [Projects using CSON.](https://www.npmjs.org/browse/depended/cson)